 - People you spoke to personally, who expressly asked to be on your list

-- People who signed up directly from your website, and thereby gave you permission to continue to contact them
+- People who signed up directly from your website, and thereby gave you permission to contact them

 - Your existing customers and prospects: people you already have a relationship with (ask them first!)